WorldCoin (WDC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WorldCoin Historical Price

-According to the latest data gathered on WorldCoin live price page, the current price of WorldCoin is 0.0026146USD.
-The circulating supply of WorldCoin(WDC) is 140.48M WDC , giving it a market capitalization of $367.30K.
+According to the latest data gathered on WorldCoin live price page, the current price of WorldCoin is 0.00263009USD.
+The circulating supply of WorldCoin(WDC) is 140.48M WDC , giving it a market capitalization of $369.48K.

 The WorldCoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WDC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.